zng-ui/zng/README.md

 you only need to install some packages:

 * Build dependencies:
-    - Install Android Studio or the Android Command-Line Tools, use the Studio UI or the `sdkmanager` tool to install:
+    - Install Android Studio or the Android Command-Line Tools, use the `sdkmanager` tool or the "Android Studio Settings / Android SDK" UI to install:
         - Android SDK Build Tools.
         - NDK.
         - Android SDK Platform Tools.